Dee Brasseur

 In 1998, a Maclean's cover story on sexual abuse in the Canadian Forces prompted Brasseur to go public with her own experiences.
 In the June 1 edition of the magazine, Brasseur claimed that throughout her 21-year career she faced unwanted sexual advances, was raped by her enlisted boyfriend and was coerced into having sex with her flight teacher.

+In retirement, Brasseur has gone on to being a motivational speaker, as well as working part-time at a Ottawa pet store that she patronized.
+Following the September 11 attacks in the United States, joined the Reserves, where she stayed for a dozen years.
+She also founded the One in a Million Project to raise funds for organizations that support research, education, and treatment of post-traumatic stress disorder, including Wounded Warriors, Invictus Games and the Military Families Fund.

+Honours

 In 1998, she was made a Member of the Order of Canada.
 In 2007, she was inducted into the Women in Aviation International Pioneer Hall of Fame.